 - You can pretty much kiss deep sleep goodbye this week.
 The pressure of delivering your children safely can get quite intense, knowing that you will be delivering your children this week for sure.
 Furthermore, the changes in your body can leave you extremely tired but unable to fall asleep successfully.
 While you might make peace with this, it is essential to get some sleep and conserve your energy for the delivery.
 Make use of calming music or some nice tea to help you lull into sleep.

 - Another aspect of your body that would be bearing a lot more than it usually does would be the skin covering your belly.
 The size would have increased by some more proportion in the final week, and your skin would be truly stretched to its maximum capacity.
 The resulting thinness and high sensitivity can cause it to be dry more often than not, and lead to an irritating itching sensation all the time.
 Using simple moisturizing creams can do the trick along with drinking water to keep your hydration levels to an optimum quantity.

 - Out here, you are doing your best to keep yourself calm and prepare for the delivery.
 But your own babies won’t share the same patience that you have.
 With the amniotic fluid present in low amounts and the uterus expanded to its limit, many movements of the babies would be evident to you.
 This can cause you to feel their kicks in the ribs and their punches in various areas of your body.

-Even though you might be observing your stomach on a daily basis, this week might make it seem to be larger than usual.
+Even though you might be observing your stomach on a daily basis, this week, it might seem to be larger than usual.
 While it might be true, it could also be the result of expecting your babies to have reached their peak growth by now.
-The movement would be restricted and your little navel would be jutting out, making your belly resemble like a purse with a button.
-All of it will return back to normalcy once the little ones are out.
+The movement would be restricted and your navel would be jutting out, making your belly resemble like a purse with a button.
+All of it will return back to normal once the little ones are out.

 38 Weeks Twin Ultrasound